simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 ### Plugin API

-The simple libkv function API has relegated the complexity of atomic key/value modifying operations to the backend plugins.
+The simple simpkv function API has relegated the complexity of atomic key/value modifying operations to the backend plugins.

 * The plugins are expected to provide atomic key-modifying operations